U.S. to donate 500 million Pfizer vaccine doses globally -sources | Health

 U.S. to donate 500 million Pfizer vaccine doses globally -sources

-The U.S. president told reporters before boarding Air Force One for Britain that he had a global vaccine strategy and would be announcing it but did not offer details.
+Pfizer has said it expects to produce as many as 3 billion COVID-19 shots in 2021 and upwards of 4 billion next year.
 The New York Times reported that the United States will buy the doses at a "not-for-profit" price, citing people familiar with the deal.

 - Country: